Joplin High School: 2011 tornado

 The 2011 Joplin tornado that killed 161 people in Joplin extensively damaged the high school and Franklin Tech.
-The high school's graduation ceremonies had taken place about three miles away on the Missouri Southern State University campus shortly before the tornado struck.
+The high school's graduation ceremonies had taken place that afternoon about three miles away on the Missouri Southern State University campus shortly before the tornado struck.
 In the weeks after the tornado, it was determined that the campus would need to be completely rebuilt.

 Planning for a temporary school began four days after the May 22 tornado.
 School officials announced in June 2011 that juniors and seniors in the 2011–12 class would attend classes in a section of Northpark Mall in the renovated former Shopko location, while freshmen and sophomores held classes at the former Memorial High School building.
 Classes began as scheduled on August 17, 2011.

 On May 20, 2012, President Barack Obama addressed the JHS graduating class's commencement ceremony, held almost one year to the day of the deadly tornado.